Chief Mouser to the Cabinet Office: History

 The post has been held by Larry since 2011, the first to be given the title officially.
 The departure of the previous incumbent, Sybil, was in January 2009.
 Sybil, who began her tenure on 11 September 2007, was the first mouser for ten years following the retirement of her predecessor Humphrey in 1997.
 Sybil was owned by the then chancellor of the Exchequer, Alistair Darling, who lived in 10 Downing Street while the then prime minister, Gordon Brown, lived in the larger 11 Downing Street.
-It was reported that Sybil did not stay in London, and was returned to Scotland to live with a friend of the Darlings.
-Sybil died on 27 July 2009.
+On 27 July 2009 she died after a short illness; the chancellor's spokeswoman announced that Sybil had died at the Darlings' friend's home in London.

 In January 2011, rats were seen in Downing Street, "scurrying across the steps of Number 10 Downing Street for the second time during a TV news report," according to ITN.
 There being no incumbent chief mouser at that time, the prime minister's spokesman said there were "no plans" for a cat to be brought in to tackle the problem; however, the following day, newspapers reported that the spokesman had said there was a "pro-cat faction" within Downing Street, leading to speculation that a replacement might indeed be brought in to deal with the problem.
 On 14 February 2011, it was reported that a cat called "Larry" had been brought in to address the problem.
 The London Evening Standard reported that the cat had been selected by David Cameron and his family, from those at Battersea Dogs & Cats Home.

 Chief mousers in the past have overlapped, or been phased in, though the position can and has remained vacant for extended periods of time.
 Larry is the only chief mouser listed on the official website for Number 10.